DataDog/integrations-core/docs/proposals/checks_as_wheels.md

 The work needed to migrate a pure Python check to wheels is not that much, see the ntp check for an example: https://github.com/DataDog/integrations-core/tree/massi/whl-poc/ntp

+The ability of the agent to progammatically import and run a single Python module from a well known path in the filesystem will be preserved, so that we don't break any custom check in the wild.

 Moving to wheels wouldn’t solve any possible problem we’re facing in building and shipping `integrations-core` and `integrations-extra` but overall it might